ldidry/lufi/README.md

 It stores files and allows you to download them.

 Is that all?
 No. All the files are encrypted **by the browser**!
 It means that your files **never** leave your computer unencrypted.
-The administrator of the Lufi instance you use will not be able to see what is in your file, and your network administrator neither.
-Neither can do your ISP.
+The administrator of the Lufi instance you use will not be able to see what is in your file, neither will your network administrator, or your ISP.

 ## License